 have included the University of Pittsburgh, Carnegie-Mellon University, Georgia

-Institute of Technology, the University of Washington in Seattle, George Mason
+Institute of Technology, the University of Washington, George Mason

 University, Florida International University, Pennsylvania State University, Virginia